 In cath lab procedures, doctors use a long, thin tube called a catheter to reach the heart or other structures.
 The catheter is inserted into a small incision, usually in your upper thigh, arm or neck, and threaded through blood vessels.
 Catheterization can often prevent the need for more invasive surgery.

 Our cardiac cath labs have the latest technology and equipment and perform thousands of procedures each year.
-Our team members are specially trained to keep you safe and comfortable and to perform a wide range of services, such as:
+Our team members are specially trained to keep you safe and comfortable and to perform a wide range of services.